-Location alternatives can apply to the entire project (e.g. the strategic decision to locate the proposed development in the City of Ekurhuleni within the Gauteng Province (where Kelvin owns the property on which the development is proposed with an operational power plant), as well as the spatial alternatives for specific individual components of the proposed developments (e.g. the location of the CCGT and associated infrastructure within the study area).
+Location alternatives are normally a major consideration when developing a new facility to assess the various benefits and impacts of the proposed site.
+However, in this case the proposed new CCGT Plant can be constructed within land already designated suitable for Power Plant generation and furthermore can piggyback onto existing approved systems negating many of the approvals needed for a virgin land development.
+Kelvin Power made the strategic decision to locate the proposed CCGT development in the City of Ekurhuleni within the Gauteng Province where Kelvin owns the property on which the development is proposed.
+The property currently has an existing operational power plant, Kelvin B station and a decommissioned plant, Kelvin A station.
+The property has existing spatial area to accommodate the individual components of the proposed developments (e.g. the location of the CCGT and associated infrastructure within the study.

 Kelvin owns the remainder of portion 391 (RE/391) of farm Zuurfontein (33) on which the proposed development is proposed.
 The proposed CCGT plant is to be located where the coal fired A-station, currently undergoing a decommissioning process, is located as this property was previously used for power generation and is continuously generating power with the currently operational B-station.
 As such, no alternative properties were considered for this development.
+Furthermore, the proposed site is located within the South African load centre where demand for power is at its highest thus negating the need for extensive transmission line infrastructure that would be required to evacuate the power to Gauteng should the plant be located remote from the load centre.